5 Fingers: Production

+Release

+The film opened at the Roxy Theatre in New York on February 22, 1952 and set an opening-day house record as part of a $90,000 opening weekend.

 Reception

 Bosley Crowther of The New York Times wrote: "Those who may fear that the old days of silken spy films are as dead as the gone days of diamond tiaras and princely diplomacy can now settle back in the comfort and the tingling satisfaction to be had from Twentieth Century Fox 'Five Fingers' ...
 For here, in this literate entertainment Joseph L. Mankiewicz has made with a cast that might well have been recruited at an embassy function in pre-war Berlin, is as dandy an espionage thriller as ever went through the polished hands of a Grahame Greene or an Alfred Hitchcock—or for that matter, an E. P. Oppenheim."
 In December 1952, Crowther listed 5 Fingers as one of the year's top ten films.

-William Brogdon of Variety criticized the film's length, calling it "a good if somewhat overlong cloak-and-dagger thriller."
-Harrison's Reports called 5 Fingers a "good espionage melodrama, superbly directed and acted."
-However, it was opined: "The first two-thirds of the picture is slowed down by excessive dialogue; it is only in the last third that the spectator's attention is held tense.
+William Brogdon of Variety criticized the film's length, but called the picture "a good if somewhat overlong cloak-and-dagger thriller".

+Harrison's Reports called 5 Fingers a "good espionage melodrama, superbly directed and acted" but concluded: "The first two-thirds of the picture is slowed down by excessive dialogue; it is only in the last third that the spectator's attention is held tense.
 The photography is clear, but in a somewhat low key."

-Time magazine felt Mankiewicz's direction was "too heavy-handed for this light-fingered subject", believing the film adaptation "stresses screenplay rather than gunplay."
-Boxoffice magazine called 5 Fingers a "semi-documentary" that is "a trifle too long."
-Picturegoer called the film "gripping" and predicted that it would lift James Mason's career into a higher level of stardom: "The story gets off to a slow start, but once Jimmy Mason arrives, he puts an end to all that ...
-Hollywood has a new star."
+Time magazine characterized Mankiewicz's direction as "too heavy-handed for this light-fingered subject", believing that the film adaptation "stresses screenplay rather than gunplay".

-On review aggregator Rotten Tomatoes, 100% of 7 critics gave the film a positive review.